timsee/ArduCor/samples/README.md

 The sample sketches for Adafruit NeoPixels, SeeedStudio Rainbowduino, and a single RGB LED.

+The samples are split into three main folders:

+* `arduino` contains samples that should run on any arduino.
+* `yun/http` contains samples that work only on arduino Yuns, but require no extra configuration.
+* `yun/udp` contains samples that work only only on arduion Yuns and require extra configuration to work.

+For documentation for the Yun based samples, [check here](yun).

 ## <a name="toc"></a>Table of Contents

 * [Supported Hardware](#hardware)